TheDahv/link-keeper/README.md

 ###Edit links
-`link-keeper edit [link-id] [--tag] [--nick] [--url]` `link-keeper edit [link-nick] [--tag] [--nick] [--url]`
+`link-keeper edit [link-id] [--tag] [--nick] [--url]`

+`link-keeper edit [link-nick] [--tag] [--nick] [--url]`

 Useful if you want to add a nick or change the tag on a URL.

 ###Delete links
 `link-keeper rm [link-id]`

 `link-keeper rm [link-nick]`

 `link-keeper delete [link-id]`

 `link-keeper delete [link-nick]`

 Removes a link entry from the datastore.

-##Installing
-I haven't decided what language to write this in yet.
-I don't know.

 ##Contributing
 Pull requests with working tests are welcome.